Basic Camp is the premier leadership program of its

 Nurse Corps Officer.
 Under the supervision of an experienced Army Nurse Corps

-Officer, you will obtain hands-on experience.
-Your one-on-one clinical
+Officer, they obtain hands-on experience.
+The one-on-one clinical

 RegulationsConsumer Information | Disability Accommodations